Ebenezer Scrooge: Description

-Finally, the Ghost of Christmas Yet to Come shows Scrooge where his greed and selfishness will lead: a lonely death and a neglected grave, unpaid servants stealing his belongings, debtors relieved at his death, and the Cratchit family devastated by the loss of Tiny Tim.
-Scrooge asks the Spirit if this future can still be changed, and begs for another chance, promising to change his ways – and finds himself in his bed on Christmas Day.
+Finally, the Ghost of Christmas Yet to Come appears to Scrooge as a dark, ominous, and silent phantom of the night.
+The ghost shows Scrooge an eerie vision of the future being created by his own greed and selfishness: a lonely death welcomed by his debtors, a neglected grave, thieves stealing his belongings, and the Cratchit family devastated by the loss of Tiny Tim.
+Terrified at the premonition, Scrooge asks the Spirit if his future can still be altered and begs for another chance, promising to change his ways and honor Christmas in his heart.
+While Scrooge pleads for mercy, the ghost transforms into a bedpost.
+Suddenly, Scrooge wakes up and finds himself in his own bed on Christmas morning.

-An overjoyed Scrooge commits to being more generous and compassionate; he accepts his nephew's invitation to Christmas dinner, provides for Cratchit and his family, and donates to the charity fund.
-From then, he is said to have become the embodiment of the Christmas spirit and became a "second father" to Tiny Tim.
+Overjoyed at having his wish granted, Scrooge commits to being more generous and compassionate.
+He accepts his nephew's invitation to Christmas dinner, provides for Cratchit and his family, and donates to charity.
+From then on, he is said to have become the embodiment of the Christmas spirit and a "second father" to Tiny Tim.

 Origins

 Several theories have been put forward as to where Dickens got the inspiration for the character:

 Ebenezer Lennox Scroggie was supposedly a merchant from Edinburgh who won a catering contract for King George IV's visit to Scotland.
 He was buried in Canongate Kirkyard, with a gravestone that is now lost.
 The theory is that Dickens noticed the gravestone that described Scroggie as being a "meal man" (grain merchant) but misread it as "mean man."
-This theory has been described as "a probable Dickens hoax" for which "[n]o one could find any corroborating evidence".
+This theory has been described as "a probable Dickens hoax" for which "no one could find any corroborating evidence".
 There is no record of anyone named Scroggie in the Edinburgh census returns of the period.
 Jemmy Wood, owner of the Gloucester Old Bank and possibly Britain's first millionaire, was nationally renowned for his stinginess, and may have been another model for Scrooge.
 The man whom Dickens eventually mentions in his letters and who strongly resembles the character portrayed by Dickens' illustrator, John Leech, was a noted British eccentric and miser named John Elwes (1714–1789).
 Another suggested inspiration for the character of Scrooge is Daniel Dancer, who Dickens mentions, along with Elwes, in Our Mutual Friend.

 It has been suggested that he chose the name Ebenezer ("stone (of) help") to reflect the help given to Scrooge to change his life.
 Commentators have suggested that the surname was partly inspired by the word "scrouge", meaning "crowd" or "squeeze", which was in use in the early 1800s.